Hillcrest Country Club (Boise, Idaho): Boise Open

 Hillcrest Country Club is the host course for the Albertsons Boise Open, a professional golf tournament on the Korn Ferry Tour, now part of its playoffs in mid-August.
 It has been held at the club since 1990, the inaugural year of the Ben Hogan Tour.
 The members' front & back nines are reversed for the tournament, with the newer (southern) nine holes played first.

-The Boise Open has one of the largest purses on the Korn Ferry Tour, and is consistently one of its best supported and attended events.
+The Boise Open has one of the largest purses on the Korn Ferry Tour, and is consistently one of its most supported and attended events.

 For the professionals, the relatively short layout at Hillcrest places a premium on accuracy.
 The par 71 course is 6825 yd from the back tees, at an average elevation of just under 2800 ft above sea level.

 The course record of 59 (−12) was set by Russell Knox in 2013. with two eagles and eight birdies in the second round on Friday, July 26.